-You will be engaging in numerous classroom activities.
-Participation is very important
+You will be engaging in numerous online classroom activities.
+Participation is very important and contributes to the quality of your learning experience.

-(Adopted from the TEACHER STANDARDS, Texas Administrative Code, Chapter 149, Subchapter AA, §149.1001) see Appendix B
+(Adopted from the TEACHER STANDARDS, Texas Administrative Code, Chapter 149, Subchapter AA, §149.1001) \see Appendix B

 WCoE Philosophy & Conceptual Framework Overview